-Yes, we definitely offer second opinions.
-However, we do not want to see any existing treatment plans that you may have from another provider.
-Each practice and doctor may ascribe to a different dental philosophy, aka the old ‘apples and oranges" comparison.
+Yes, we definitely offer 2nd opinions.
+However, we do not want to see any existing treatment plans you may have from another dental provider.
+Each practice and doctor may ascribe to a different dental philosophy, aka, the old "apples and oranges" comparison.
 We don't want to know what they think without first telling you what we think.
 Then we can help you compare and contrast.

-We would ask, however, that if you have any existing x-rays you make arrangements to either bring them with you or have them emailed to us.
+We would ask that if you have any existing x-rays you DO make arrangements to either bring them with you or have them emailed to us.
 Why?
-It will save your pocketbook, because duplicating current x-rays is not a covered benefit by most insurances, and definitely not a preferred way our non-insured patients want to re-spend their money.
+Because it will save your pocketbook!
+Duplicating current x-rays is not a covered benefit by most insurances and definitely not a preferred way our non-insured patients want to re-spend their money.

 So yes, we'll be more than happy to take a look at you and your x-rays and give you a second opinion.

-It is always a good rule of thumb to check directly with your insurance provider (or H.R. department, as they tend to be a little easier to get hold of), as dental insurance can be confusing.
-And even if your insurance renews with the same company every year, some of the benefits may have been renegotiated, so may not be identical to the previous coverage.
+It is always a good rule of thumb to check directly with your insurance provider (or your H.R. department, as they tend to be a little easier to get a hold of), as dental insurance can be confusing.
+And, even if your insurance renews with the same company every year, some of the benefits may have been renegotiated, so may not be identical to the previous coverage.

-On a related note, “Is my insurance company/policy good?” is a question we get asked a lot.
-To be perfectly honest, it’s actually difficult for us to answer that question.
-Read why!.
+On a related note, "Is my insurance company/policy any good" is a question we also get asked a lot.
+To be perfectly honest, it's actually difficult for us to answer that question.
+Read why here!

 We love to laugh, so it’s tough to imagine how it would feel to be self conscious about smiling.
 If you are concerned or embarrassed about how your teeth look, please believe there is hope.
 And, more importantly, there are options!
 The marvels of modern dentistry mean that we have multiple ways to straighten, whiten, repair and rebuild your teeth, so that you are never hesitant to flash anyone your smile or LOL in person.

-Actually, we can completely relate to this.
-A number of our team grew up being very fearful of the dentist, including Dr. Lake!
+Actually, we can completely!
 We understand that coming to the dental office is most people’s least favorite thing to do, which is why we do our very best to make your visit as pleasant and comfortable as possible from the moment you walk in the front door, to the part where you have to check out and pay your bill.

 We believe that many things can be accomplished in life when you are in a relationship that involves a high level of trust and comfort, and this is no different chairside.
 For many people, it’s not just about the pain of a needle or the sound of a drill, but the feeling of an utter lack of control that can make a dental visit very harrowing.
 We believe that information, education, empathy and patience are the most effective ways to help our anxious patients navigate their way through a dental appointment.
 Our practice has also invested in technology to make certain procedures more comfortable and efficient, thereby limiting your time in the chair.

 Finally, a little humor and lively conversation can go a long way to distracting you from what’s going on.
 Dr. Drews is a history, politics and 80’s wrestling buff and is looking for any opportunity to talk about his love of Rowdy Roddy Piper.
-Dr. Lake is our resident computer gaming geek and loves all things sci-fi, so prepare for her to ‘nerd out’ during your appointment if you bring up Dr. Who or The X-Files.
+Dr. Patel grew up in Florida so can speak to all things related to fun in the sun but is now in love with all four seasons and can chat about skiing, fishing, hiking, and everything Maine, too.

 Radiographs are an important and essential component of ensuring that your mouth is healthy and disease free.
 We do not have Superman’s x-ray vision, although being able to get changed in a phone booth might come in handy, and so any decay or growths that are happening below the gum line, or inside the tooth could go undetected for quite some time, resulting in bigger, more painful (and expensive) procedures.